henley-regatta/aoc2025/README.md

 make!
 Collapsing the ranges to mimimum overlapping makes calculation of the answer here ("how many IDs count as fresh?") trivial - it's just the sum of the non-overlapping ranges.
 Quickest.
 Ever.
 Part 2.

+* `python/day6part1.py` - Not really a Maths problem, more a sort of parsing and data organisation issue.
+Marshalling the data into a parseable form was the "hard bit"; doing the sums fairly trivial.
+I mean, really, it's a matrix manipulation problem and I'm sure recognising that late isn't going to come back to bite me in the 2nd part, right?